ewaldmire/ascender/docs/docsite/rst/rest_api/tools.rst

 .. index::
    single: tools

-This document offers a basic understanding of the REST API used by Ascender.
+This document offers a basic understanding of the REST API used by climber.

 REST stands for Representational State Transfer and is sometimes spelled as "ReST".
 It relies on a stateless, client-server, and cacheable communications protocol, usually the HTTP protocol.